Precast concrete walls bring buildings to life in any shape, form, or pattern

 Constructions for harsh weather conditions

-Precast sandwich panels enable the strict requirements for thermal insulation to be met.
+Precast sandwich walls enable the strict requirements for thermal insulation to be met.
 Concrete structures have great insulation qualities, keeping the building warm in cold weather and cool when it is hot, stabilizing the moisture and temperature inside.

 For the precast facade, a calculated age can be defined.
 In real life, and in the conditions that the material is designed for, a precast facade can last up to 200 years.
 “The facades tolerate harsh weather conditions, including sub-zero temperatures combined with salt strain, and long rainy seasons,” explains precast professional and consultant Arto Suikka.